coder285-hub/Kartiks-projects/sql-project/DESIGN.md

 * Reviews: A collection of user-generated book reviews.

-* Suggestions: Keeps individualized book suggestions for users.
+* Recommendations: Keeps individualized book suggestions for users.

-* Categories: Groups books into categories for better browsing.
+* Genres: Groups books into categories for better browsing.

-* Conversations: Hosts community conversations about different book-related subjects.
+* Discussions: Hosts community conversations about different book-related subjects.

 * Comments: Allows users to leave feedback on conversations and reviews.

 ## RELATIONSHIPS

-* Books - writers: Many-to-Many connection as a book may have several writers and one author can create multiple books.
+* Books - Authors : Many-to-Many connection as a book may have several writers and one author can create multiple books.

-* Books and Inventory: A one-to-one link exists since each book is associated with specific inventory information.
+* Books - Inventory: A one-to-one link exists since each book is associated with specific inventory information.

 * Customers - Orders: A one-to-many connection exists because a customer can place several orders, but each order belongs to a single customer.